Are you ready to transform life sciences with intelligent apps?

 AI use cases are enabled by intelligent applications – software applications that incorporate generative, classification, and predictive AI models under the hood to power one or more of their features.

-But as we’ve seen in the early days of AI experimentation, moving too fast without a clear roadmap will result in multiple pilots that fall short of expectations.
+But as we’ve seen in the early days of AI experimentation, moving too fast without a clear strategy roadmap will result in multiple pilots that fall short of expectations.
 The appetite for throwing money at AI just to get in the game has waned.
 Executives and boards are expecting clear returns and outcomes from their investments.

-How to determine your organization’s AI readiness
+How to determine your life science organization’s AI readiness

 You understand your organization should take advantage of AI, but how do you begin?